Azure/azure-sdk/docs/design/dotnet/DesignGuidelines.md

 TODO:
 This scection describes the basic shape of a typical Azure SDK:
-- basic shape of the clinet types
+- basic shape of the client types
 - basic shape of service call methods
 - cancellations
 - return type (Response<T>) of service methods